 As you might expect, the number one factor in determining if a hotel stay will be a good experience is hotel cleanliness.
 Over three-fourths of people surveyed cite clean rooms as the main reason for a positive experience.
 Oddly enough, Wifi also ranked high with 65% of people reporting it as their main reason for a good experience.

 What makes them leave?

 The flip side of what makes them stay is where it gets interesting.
 Expectedly, Dirty rooms are cited as two-thirds of people’s main reason for a bad experience.
 But, another 57% of people cited unfriendly employees as the main factor.
 Oddly, 9% of people say they had a bad experience because their room was haunted.
 This leaves a lot of opportunities to unwittingly spook some of your visitors away.

 There are lots of ways that you can eliminate the chances of a bad experience for your guests.
 While some are more …intangible… than others, the biggest attractor is bound to be clean rooms.
 By providing a room that is clean, you can avoid many negative reviews, and customer service hours spent changing rooms.
 The best way to start is to evaluate your cleaning process.
 Are you providing adequate supplies for your employees to clean effectively?
 Are you allowing enough time per room?
 Do you have enough staff to cover your needs?
 Are you using the right products?
 Are your employees efficiently trained on cleanliness standards?

-In conclusion; start responding to your online reviews, call the ghostbusters, audit your customer service channels, and call Advantage to reinvigorate your cleaning program.
-To see the entire results of Qualtrics survey, read the entire infographic here.
+In conclusion; start responding to your online reviews, call the Ghostbusters, audit your customer service channels, and call Advantage to reinvigorate your cleaning program.
+To see the full results of the Qualtrics survey, read the infographic here.